sitamgithub-MSIT/jina-txtfy/README.md

 The project is organized as follows:

-- `assets/`: This directory contains screenshots of the web application for testing and cloud deployment.
+- `assets/`: This directory contains screenshots of the web application for testing.

 - `src/`: This directory contains the source code for the project.